Logic: Deviant

+Deviant logics are logical systems that reject some of the basic intuitions of classical logic.
+Because of this, they are usually seen not as its supplements but as its rivals.
+Deviant logical systems differ from each other either because they reject different classical intuitions or because they propose different alternatives to the same issue.

 Intuitionistic logic is a restricted version of classical logic.
-It uses the same symbols but excludes certain rules of inference.
+It uses the same symbols but excludes some rules of inference.
 For example, according to the law of double negation elimination, if a sentence is not not true, then it is true.
 This means that $A$ follows from $\lnot \lnot A$.
 This is a valid rule of inference in classical logic but it is invalid in intuitionistic logic.
 Another classical principle not part of intuitionistic logic is the law of excluded middle.
 It states that for every sentence, either it or its negation is true.
 This means that every proposition of the form $A \lor \lnot A$ is true.
 These deviations from classical logic are based on the idea that truth is established by verification using a proof.
-Intuitionistic logic is especially prominent in the field of constructive mathematics, which emphasizes the need to find or construct a specific example in order to prove its existence.
+Intuitionistic logic is especially prominent in the field of constructive mathematics, which emphasizes the need to find or construct a specific example to prove its existence.

-Multi-valued logics depart from classicality by rejecting the principle of bivalence which requires all propositions to be either true or false.
+Multi-valued logics depart from classicality by rejecting the principle of bivalence, which requires all propositions to be either true or false.
 For instance, Jan Łukasiewicz and Stephen Cole Kleene both proposed ternary logics which have a third truth value representing that a statement's truth value is indeterminate.
-These logics have seen applications including to presupposition in linguistics.
+These logics have been applied in the field of linguistics.
 Fuzzy logics are multivalued logics that have an infinite number of "degrees of truth", represented by a real number between 0 and 1.

 Paraconsistent logics are logical systems that can deal with contradictions.
 They are formulated to avoid the principle of explosion: for them, it is not the case that anything follows from a contradiction.
 They are often motivated by dialetheism, the view that contradictions are real or that reality itself is contradictory.
 Graham Priest is an influential contemporary proponent of this position and similar views have been ascribed to Georg Wilhelm Friedrich Hegel.